 A couple weeks ago, I knew I wanted to go to the World Magic Cup Qualifier in Washington DC, but I hadn't been playing much Standard.
 The deck I'd come to like most, Human Reanimator, had pretty much fallen by the wayside.

 Once more, Junk Reanimator was to blame.
 This was once a peaceful world, full of hope.
 Now, it's full of big, dumb animals that jump out of the nearest graveyard to kill you instantly.
 Additionally, Elephant

 (“Earthbound Zero”) for the NES.
 (By which I mean it's not so much a plot, as it is a bunch of surreal, yet dangerous stuff that happens.)

 For one, the matchup against Junk is not great.
 They have more angles of attack, so there aren't many cards you can bring in that will be good in every situation.
 Additionally, the more cards you sideboard in, the more diluted your combo becomes.
 This is not a problem that affects the other Reanimator deck.

 Worse, since Junk Reanimator has become Public Enemy Number One, everybody's sideboard is full of graveyard hate.
 It's not like they even expect to play against Human Reanimator, but the splash damage is no less effective.
-You were just in the wrong place at the wrong time, Angel of Glory's Rise.
+You were just in the wrong place at the wrong time, Angel of Glory's Rise

 After a few tournaments of running into the same wall, I decided to do something more productive with my time.